About

 Want to sponsor us, make a donation to a charity or get involved?
 Contact us

 Our original graphics are thanks to designer, photographer and musician Patrick Barthès.
-Our latest flyers are designed by Will Hill, typographer, graphic design expert, and Associate Professor Emeritus at Anglia Ruskin University in Cambridge.
+Our latest flyers are designed by Will Hill, typographer, graphic designer, Professor Emeritus at Anglia Ruskin University in Cambridge.
 With special thanks to Cambridge-Printing.com for producing flyers and posters in support of Mind Cambridge.

 COPYRIGHT NOTICE: If you’d like to use images from this site please respect watermarks and make sure that our photographers, artists, designers and The Fine Line Project are name checked.
 Links back are always welcome – it’s all for charity, thanks for supporting us.
 Please contact us about high res files.
 N.B.
 We expressly forbid AI associated businesses and individuals from lifting any material from our pages.
 All materials, text, images and graphics are © The Fine Line Project / All Rights Reserved unless otherwise noted.